piotrostr/interview_prep/README.md

 ## Interview Guide

+1. Set up the problem

+   - don't speak straight away
-1. Take some time to think through the problem, don't speak straight away.
+   - take some time to think through the problem,
+   - do not think superficially

    - clarify, ask questions get to the root of the problem

-   - do not think superficially
+     - What is the budget?
-   - follow up questions are very important
+     - How many people are invited?
+     - Where is it going to take place?

    - state any assumptions

+     - I will assume there will be a facilities team to help
+     - I will also assume the budget will be $xxxxK

 2. Walk through your approach